 However, be warned, the transfer might take hours, days, or even weeks, depending on the size of your library and the speed of your internet connection.
 So far, my iPhone has taken 24 hours to transfer 1,000 photos — only 10% of my library.

-Step 1.
-Download Google Photos on your device
+Step 1: Download Google Photos on Your Device

 When you use iCloud Photos, the same photos are available from all your devices.
-So you only need to download the app on one device.
+So, you only need to download the app on one device.
 It doesn’t matter which device you use, but a computer might have a stronger Wi-Fi connection.

 You also don’t need to download those photos from iCloud Photos before you start.

-Choose to turn on Backup & Sync then choose whether to upload in high quality or original quality.
-Remember, you get unlimited high quality but only 15GB of original quality photos and videos for free.
+- When asked whether you want to save images in original data or at a reduced quality, pick your preferred option.
+Remember that you get unlimited high quality but only 15 GB of original quality photos and videos for free.

 And now we play the waiting game.
 Keep Google Photos open on your Apple device, or it stops backing up your photos.